hanai3Bi/Switch-OC-Suite/README.md

   - **Official X1+ CPU/GPU Max clock: 1963.5/1267.2 MHz**.
     - Anything above that are not in the table of official module. ([issue #4](https://github.com/KazushiMe/Switch-OC-Suite/issues/4))

-  - **Recommended RAM clock: 1862.4 MHz** @ 600mV, (**1795.2 MHz for Hynix** ones @ 600mV).
+  - **Recommended RAM clock: 1862.4 MHz**.
-    - Only 1331.2 MHz and Max MHz are available in sys-clk-OC settings.
-    - Use Hekate to check out the brand and of your RAM chips.
+    - **RAM clock is set permanently** via patching ptm module, rather than sys-clk.
-    - EM shielding & thermal paste for RAM chips and testing with emuNAND before long-term usage.
+    - Apply thermal paste on RAM chips and test with emuNAND before long-term usage.
+    - DRAM Timing Table Adjustment:
+      - 2131.2 MHz should be usable and stable for all, with throughput reached about 24.7GiB/s. (theoretical bandwidth: 31.76GiB/s @ 2131.2 MHz)

+  - See [issue #5](https://github.com/KazushiMe/Switch-OC-Suite/issues/5) for more info on DRAM OC and timings

   - For more info on available clock rates, see [README.md](https://github.com/KazushiMe/Switch-OC-Suite/tree/master/Source/sys-clk-OC) in sys-clk-OC.

-- **Overvolt and Extreme Overclock**
+- **Overvolt**

   - CPU overvolting: 1220 mV, up from default 1120 mV.
 Frequencies ≥ 2193 MHz will enable overvolting.

   - GPU overvolting: 1170 mV, default 1050 mV.
 Frequencies ≥ 1420 Mhz trigger overvolting. ([issue #4](https://github.com/KazushiMe/Switch-OC-Suite/issues/4))
     - You cannot set ≥ 1344 MHz without official chargers.

-  - RAM
+  - RAM [NOT RECOMMENDED]
-    - Overvolting: precompiled hekate bootloader is provided
+    - Only diff patch for hekate bootloader is provided.
     - Edit `oc.ini` to change Vddq voltage value:
     ```ini
     [emc]
     volt=600000
     ```
     - Overvolting beyond 650mV is not safe and proved to be not much helpful.
-    - Timings: [EXPERIMENTAL] source codes, definitions and examples are provided.
-  - See [issue #5](https://github.com/KazushiMe/Switch-OC-Suite/issues/5) for more info on DRAM OC and timings

 - **Fan Control Optimization** at high load
   - Higher tolerable temperature and smoother fan curve.
 Set `holdable_tskin` to 56˚C. Previously it's set to 48˚C, so by default the fan would go crazy (80~100%) easily with a slight degree of OC.